tdback/website/content/about/index.md

 You can find my current and past projects on [Codeberg](https://codeberg.org/tdback).
-In fact, you can view all of the source code for this site in its
+In fact, you can view all of the source code for this site from its
 [git repository](https://codeberg.org/tdback/website).

 When away from the keyboard, I enjoy spending time with my beautiful wife and